syscallme/AI-ResourceHub-react/Contributing.md

 - Open the project in your preferred editor.
 - Run npm install in the project's root directory.
 (Make sure you have npm installed!)
 - Make your changes in the `src/ml_resources.json` file by adding new resources following the pattern given in the file.
-- Submit the pull request with required descript
+- Submit the pull request with required descriptions!
+- Woahh...done!

+> If you want to submit changes for styli